-In addition to meeting the grade point average requirements, to remain eligible for financial aid a student must satisfactorily complete two-thirds of the hours in which he or she enrolls during the academic year (Fall, Spring, Maymester and Summer terms).
+In addition to meeting the grade point average requirements, to remain eligible for financial aid (Federal Pell, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Federal Direct and Direct PLUS Loans, Georgia HOPE, and the Zell Miller Scholarship, among others) a student must satisfactorily complete two-thirds of the hours in which he or she enrolls during the academic year (Fall, Spring, Maymester and Summer terms).
 For example, a student who attempts 30 semester hours must satisfactorily complete at least 20 hours to remain eligible for financial aid.
 Satisfactory completion is defined as a grade of "D" or better or a grade symbol of "S" or "IP."
-Grades of "F," "WF," and "U" are considered unsatisfactory.
+Grades of "F," "WF," "U," and "WM" are considered unsatisfactory.
 The grade symbol "W" is counted as an attempt in determining eligibility for financial aid; the student who has two consecutive terms of all "W's" will not be eligible for financial aid.
 The grade symbol "I" is counted as an attempt in determining financial aid eligibility.
-A student who fails to meet the 2/3 requirement shall have his/her financial aid suspended.
-To request reinstatement of financial aid, a student must turn in an appeal form which is then subsequently referred to the Admissions Committee for its review and recommendation.
-The Admissions Committee is authorized to impose the conditions and limitations it deems appropriate to a student upon reinstatement or denial of financial aid.
+A student who fails to meet the 2/3 requirement, or fails to meet the grade point average requirements, shall be placed on Financial Aid Warning.
+Failure to successfully complete two-thirds of all hours attempted by the conclusion of the next attempted semester, or achieve the required G.P.A. for hours attempted, will result in Financial Aid Exclusion and the loss of all financial aid.
+Students placed on Financial Aid Exclusion may appeal to the SGSC Financial Aid Appeal Committee.
+The appeal must be prepared in writing and be accompanied by appropriate supporting documents.
+A student may appeal to be reinstated if there were mitigating circumstances.
+Mitigating circumstances are defined as unanticipated and unavoidable circumstances beyond a student's control that prevent him or her from successfully completing a course or meeting the terms of a prior appeal.
+If a student successfully appeals, Title IV aid will be reinstated for one semester and will be reviewed again at the conclusion of the next semester attempted.
+To maintain Title IV eligibility, the student must either meet school SAP standards or the individual academic plan set forth by the appeals committee when the student was reinstated upon appeal.

 All courses attempted are counted in the maximum time frame the student has to complete the program in which he or she is enrolled.
 That time frame is equal to 150% of the number of semester hours required to earn a degree or certificate.
-For example, if a student is pursuing a 64 semester hour degree program, the student would have a maximum of 96 semester hours attempted in which to complete the degree.
-Students may enroll in a maximum of 30 semester hours of remediation without those hours being counted in the 150%; remedial hours in excess of the 30 semester hours will be counted in the 150%.
+For example, if a student is pursuing a 64 semester hour degree program, the student would have a maximum of 96 semester hours attempted in which to complete the degree before the loss of financial aid.
+Students may enroll in a maximum of 30 semester hours of remediation, which includes Required High School Curriculum (RHSC) hours and Learning Support hours, without those hours being counted in the 150%.
+Remedial hours in excess of the 30 semester hours will be course will be covered by financial aid one time in addition to the failed course.
+Any future attempts will not be eligible for financial aid or counted towards full-time status.